section-engineering-education/engineering-education/articles/documenting-node.js-rest-api-using-swagger/index.md

 ### Goals

-In this article, we will:

-- Document a simple Node.js REST(Representational State Transfer) API using swagger
+In this article, we will document a simple Node.js REST(Representational State Transfer) API using swagger

 ### Prerequisites

 To follow along in this article, it is essential to have the following:

 - [Node.js](https://nodejs.org/en/) installed on your computer.
 - Some basic knowledge of JavaScript.
 - Familiarity with building REST APIs using [Express.js](https://expressjs.com/).
 If you are not familiar, follow this [article](https://www.section.io/engineering-education/restful-web-api-using-nodejs-postgressql-and-express/).

 ### Overview

 - [Introduction](#introduction)
 - [Setting up the development server](#setting-up-the-development-server)
 - [Documenting API's general information](#documenting-api's-general-information)
 - [Documenting API's servers](#documenting-api's-servers)
 - [Documenting API's tags](#documenting-api's-tags)
 - [Documenting API's components](#documenting-api's-components)
 - [Documenting API's paths](#documenting-api's-paths)

 ### Introduction